-- Type* the example in code from the Background section above.
-Compile and run.
+- Compile and run the ‘Example in Code’ from the Background section above.

-- What happed?
+- What happened?
 Why?
 Fix the error and run again.

-- Complete the security checklist for this program (print the checklist)
+- Complete the security checklist for this program.

 - The V indicates where the potential buffer could occur.
 How could we prevent this?